anowak/perspective/examples/udf-plugin/README.md

 # UDF plugin example

-This example shows how to package reducer and combiner UDFs in a shared library and use them from a Perspective application without modifying the main source code.
+This example shows how to package reducer UDFs in a shared library and use them from a Perspective application without modifying the main source code.

-The sample plugin registers two callbacks:
+The sample plugin registers one callback:

 - `udf_reducer_running_total` – a reducer that sums every `value` column it sees.
-- `udf_combiner_full_name` – a combiner that joins `first_name` and
-  `last_name` pairs together.

 ## Building the plugin